TreacherousDev/Silicon/README.md

 - Default setting is 33°
 - Lower values create a telephoto effect with less peripheral vision
 - Higher values create a wide-angle effect with more peripheral vision
 ---
+### Distance to Focal Point
+Controls how far the camera is positioned from the focal point:
+- Default setting is 22 units
+- Setting to very low values (e.g, 1) creates a first-person-like perspective
+- Higher values (30+) provide a more distant, overhead view
+---
 ### Sight Range
 Controls the visibility of the in game fog: